loot/libloot/docs/metadata/data_structures/file.rst

   if this file causes an error message to be displayed (e.g. because it's a missing requirement), this detail message content will be appended to that error message.
-If a string is provided, it will be interpreted as GitHub Flavored Markdown.
+If a string is provided, it will be interpreted as CommonMark.
   If a localised content list is provided, one of the structures must be for English.
 If undefined, defaults to an empty string.

 .. describe:: condition